estnltk/estnltk-workflows/legacy/scripts/readme.md

 # Create collection

+---

+⚠️ This is legacy code, no longer supported.

+---

 Assume that there is a table that contains at least a unique id column and either a column of plain texts or a column of `Text` objects in EstNltk 1.6 json format.